-A chapter of a historical fiction novel set in the 1800s in Oregon.
+A historical fiction novel set in the 1800s in Oregon.
+A work in progress.

 It was a particularly hot afternoon when my father went to the pond alone.
 Samuel and Poe were caught up in cutting the grass in the field to make hay for Ol' Red Eyes, our albino draft horse.
 I wouldn't be much help without Samuel there, so instead of going with my father, I helped by gathering the grass that Samuel cut into bundles.
 I may have only been eleven at the time, but I will remember that day for the rest of my life.

 My mother sent him off with a rifle and a kiss, and watched out the door until he was out of sight.
 I went on with my hay-gathering, and soon I was ready to quit.
 I went inside for a snack, and when I came back out, Samuel was staring off into the woods with a worried look on his face.
 When I asked him what he was looking at, he said, "Did you hear that?"

 "That gun shot.
 It came from the direction Papa went."
 Poe said.

 "Did he shoot a deer?"
 I asked hopefully.
 It was always a good sign when we got a deer.
 It meant the herds were moving our way, and we would have plenty to eat over the winter.